Opentrons/opentrons/api/docs/v2/new_labware.rst

         reservoir["A2"].load_liquid(blueWater, volume=200)

 .. note::
-    ``load_liquid`` does not validate volume amounts for your labware.
+    ``load_liquid`` does not validate volume for your labware.
 For example, you could label a 40 µL well plate with ``volume= 50``.
-It's your responsibility to ensure labels accurately reflect the amounts a protocol dispenses into wells and reservoirs.
+It's your responsibility to ensure the labels you use accurately reflect the amount of liquid a protocol dispenses into wells and reservoirs.

 Labelling Liquids vs Loading Liquids
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^